ibara/bf256/README.md

-bf300
+bf256
 =====
-`bf300` is a Brainfuck compiler under 300 bytes.
+`bf256` is a Brainfuck compiler under 256 bytes in size.

 It probably only works on [OpenBSD](https://www.openbsd.org/)/amd64